Gestalt pattern matching: Algorithm

-The similarity of two strings $S_1$ and $S_2$ is determined by the formula, calculating twice the number of matching characters $K_m$ divided by the total number of characters of both strings.
-The matching characters are defined as the longest common substring plus recursively the number of matching characters in the non-matching regions on both sides of the longest common substring:
+The similarity of two strings $S_1$ and $S_2$ is determined by this formula: twice the number of matching characters $K_m$ divided by the total number of characters of both strings.
+The matching characters are defined as some longest common substring plus recursively the number of matching characters in the non-matching regions on both sides of the longest common substring:

 where the similarity metric can take a value between zero and one:

 The value of 1 stands for the complete match of the two strings, whereas the value of 0 means there is no match and not even one common letter.

 Sample

-The longest common substring is WIKIM (grey) with 5 characters.
+The longest common substring is WIKIM (light grey) with 5 characters.
 There is no further substring on the left.
 The non-matching substrings on the right side are EDIA and ANIA.
 They again have a longest common substring IA (dark gray) with length 2.

 The similarity metric is determined by: